eProsima/Fast-DDS-docs/docs/notes.rst

 * Add CHECK_DOCUMENTATION *cmake* option.
 * EntityId_t and GuidPrefix_t have now their own header files.
 * Fix potential race conditions and deadlocks.
-* Improve the case where *check_acked_status* is called between reader matching process and its acknack message reception.
+* Improve the case where *check_acked_status* is called between reader matching process and its acknack reception.
 * RTPSMessageGroup_t instances now use the thread-local storage.
-* Avoid the the usage of FragmentedChangePitStop from StatelessReader.
+* FragmentedChangePitStop manager removed.
-* Remove the dataFragments_ vector on CacheChange_t.
+* Remove the data fragments vector on CacheChange_t.
+* Only call find_package for TinyXML2 if thirdparty options are off
+* Allow XMLProfileManager methods to not show logError messages if a profile is not found.

 **Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*.